 Food Bank of Central New York's community food security initiatives promote both the local economy and self-sufficiency among individuals using the emergency food network.

 Garden in a Bucket

-Garden grants were awarded to six partner agencies to start, expand or maintain edible gardens at their site.
+Six partner agencies were awarded garden grants.
 Funds were used to purchase supplies including plants, soil, and seeds.

 Food Bank Garden

 The second year of the Food Bank garden proved to be bountiful.
 Cornell Cooperative Extension's Master Gardeners assisted with the planning of different vegetables and herbs for planting.
 A Food Bank planting day engaged staff to help with the spring planting.

 More than a dozen varieties of vegetables and herbs were planted and grew plentifully through the fall.
 The produce was utilized in nutrition education recipe demonstrations.
 We continue to invite partner agencies to visit our garden and learn about different methods for growing their own produce to supplement other sources of fresh produce.